martinaligorio/RoadObstacleDetection/README.md

 ##### RoadAnomaly
-Lower bound trimmed evaluation, taking only top 70% of samples (based on IoU), because of the severely different scenarios inside this dataset, like rural areas.

 | Metric     | Precision | Recall   | F1 Score | IoU      |
 | ---------- | --------- | -------- | -------- | -------- |